fajarfaruq/angular-crud-example/README.md

-# ucars-technical-test
+# angular-crud-example

-This repository using for UCARS technical test
+This repository using for Angular CRUD Example

-To install the UCARS technical test, you can follow these steps:
+To install the Angular Crud Example, you can follow these steps:

 ### 1. Backend

 ## Installation

-Install backend UCARS
+Install backend Angular Crud Example

 ```bash
   cd backend